South Pointe Townhouses

-The project consists of four townhouses located on a broad landscaped boulevard in South Beach, Miami Beach, Florida.
+The project consists of four townhouses located on a broad landscaped boulevard in South Beach.
 The individual townhouses are composed of a series of horizontal, overlapping “drawers,” both enclosed and unenclosed, that create living areas of varying heights.
-These horizontal volumes are pinned together by a solid vertical element – the elevator – that sits near the center of each of the compositions.
+These horizontal volumes are pinned together by a solid vertical element, the elevator, that sits near the center of each of the compositions.
 The landscaped ground level establishes the first of a series of horizontal planes that cap the shifting horizontal volumes.
 These are surfaced alternately in stone, natural ground cover, and wood decks, all with water features and variable amounts of vegetation.

-The townhouses are differentiated by decorative attributes that identify each unit with one of the four elements: wood, wind, fire, and water.
+The townhouses are differentiated by decorative attributes that identify each unit with one of the four elements: water, earth, fire, and air.
 These elements inform the individual designs of the cast metal fences, doors, and entry courts.
 Off-center pivoting main doors into the entry courts are built of smooth and rough-hewn stone, and translucent cast resin panels on a cast metal framework.